CHIRAG-DAMANI-08/GeminiAir/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/your-username/geminiair/issues) if you want to contribute.
+Feel free to check the [issues page](https://github.com/your-username/geminiair/issues) if you want to contribute.

 ## 📜 License